semgrep/testo/docsrc/howtos/index.md

 --

 A testable (see previous section) must be created for types such as records or variants.
-This is done with `Alcotest.testable print equal` where `print` is a printer and `equal` is an equality function.
+This is done with `Testo.testable show equal` where `show` is a printer and `equal` is an equality function.

 Let's assume we're testing values of type `Thing.t`.
 Module `Thing` exposes the following signature: